bparanj/crystal/electronics/zettel/voltage.md

 The mathematical expression for voltage (V) equals the work done (W) to move a charge (Q) divided by the amount of that charge: $V = \frac{W}{Q}$

-Analogy: This relationship resembles calculating the cost per item when shopping.
+ This relationship resembles calculating the cost per item when shopping.
 If you spend $10 (work done) to buy 5 apples (charge), the cost per apple (voltage) equals $2.

 Example: Calculate the voltage needed to move 3 coulombs of charge using 15 joules of energy: